Stephen Molyneaux

 Game Script Implementation Notes (Draft)

-I’ve previously blogged about the “Shimlang” language.
-This is not a continuation of that design.
-Instead, this page solidifies some of the internal implementation details of the programming language.
 A large amount of virtual memory (4 GB) will be dedicated for the interpreter.
 All memory operations are done relative to the base address of this memory chunk.
 A dump of this memory should be sufficient to completely restore the state of a game written in the language.
-Read more...
+This includes loading state from some point in the past of a gameplay session to be able to easily reproduce errors and tweak behaviour.

 Shimlang Stage 1: Vertical Slice